vanyasem/Lomiri-Arch/README.md

 _If your decided to use your local repo, you have to build packages in this specific order, as some packages depend on each other_

 Run `rebuild-repo.sh` from the PKGBUILDs directory.
+Make sure to configure sudo timeout for your build user, as it defaults to 5 minutes.